Which kind mining labor accommodation camp buildings is your best choice

 Cons:

-Most expensive at first: The costs up front are much higher than other kind prefabricated or containerised housing solutions.
+Most expensive at first: The costs up front are much higher than those of other kinds of prefabricated or containerised housing solutions.

 Longer lead time: planning for design, factory production, and shipping is needed.